DSaunders/EasyEvents/readme.md

 - .NET Core
 - Strongly typed events
 - Async everywhere
-- Multiple event storage options (even SQL Server, because why wouldn't you want to store all your events in SQL Server!?)
+- Multiple event storage options; SqlServer, file system and in-memory (EventStore coming soon)

 Raise events, then create handlers that respond to the events and modify state _in memory_.
 When your application re-starts, replay all of the events to restore your state with one line of code.